aerowa/X270-Monterey-OpenCore/README.md

 - Physical Touchpad buttons
 - Sleep/Wake (lid)

+# Notes
+- WiFi is underperforming, this is pretty standard for all Intel WiFi cards using itlwm
+- To use AppleID services remember to change SMBIOS
+- Bluetooth injector can result in a slow boot (looks like bootloop - but isn't), disable if not used

 # Other
 - OpenCore ver.
 0.7.6
 - [corpnewt - MountEFI & GenSMBIOS](https://github.com/corpnewt)
 - [OpenCore](https://dortania.github.io/OpenCore-Install-Guide/)

 # Thank you
-- [michaeldigiacomi´s X270](https://github.com/michaeldigiacomi/Lenovo-X270-Hackintosh-OpenCore) (Big Sur EFI - i5 series)
+- [michaeldigiacomi's X270](https://github.com/michaeldigiacomi/Lenovo-X270-Hackintosh-OpenCore) (Big Sur EFI - i5 series)
-- [taida2203´s fork](https://github.com/taida2203/Lenovo-X270-Hackintosh-OpenCore) (Big Sur EFI - i7 compatibility)
+- [taida2203's fork](https://github.com/taida2203/Lenovo-X270-Hackintosh-OpenCore) (Big Sur EFI - i7 compatibility)